-"Our people are highly engaged and contributing team members", that is one of three pillars of the company's vision.
-To achieve expected progress in this area we focused in 2019 at 3 main activities PLP - culture of leadership care, HB Reavis Academy, Onboarding experience.
+Our people are highly engaged and contributing team members.

+This is one of three pillars of the company's vision.
+To achieve the expected progress in this area, in 2019 we focused on 3 main activities: our People Leadership Programme (PLP) - culture of leadership care, the HB Reavis Academy and the onboarding experience.

-Since its implementation and rollout in 2018, we recognized PLP as the one and only performance management tool within the organization.
-Based on the feedback from organization we implemented few changes to make it even more impactful and flexible.
-These changes were focused on the frequency of feedbacks, longer and more flexible holistic feedback & aspiration cycle, improvement of the calibration process across the teams, countries and group and higher alignment of holistic feedback with compensation review to deliver consistent messages toward the employees.
-We also implemented regular Leadership survey as a tool for assessment and further development of our leadership capabilities.
+Since its implementation and rollout in 2018, we have recognised the PLP as the one and only performance management tool within the organisation.
+Based on feedback from the organisation, we implemented a few changes to make it even more impactful and flexible.
+These changes were focused on the frequency of feedback, longer and more flexible holistic feedback & aspiration cycles, improvement of the calibration process across teams, countries and the Group, and a higher alignment of holistic feedback with a compensation review to deliver consistent messages to employees.
+We also implemented a regular 'leadership survey' as a tool for the assessment and further development of our leadership capabilities.

-As we believe people development is a one of the top-notch topics for HB Reavis we launched the HB Reavis Academy (further only 'Academy') in 2018 as a key building block of people development in HB Reavis.
+As we believe people development is one of the most important topics for HB Reavis, we launched the HB Reavis Academy (further only 'Academy') in 2018 as a key building block of people's development at HB Reavis.
 The Academy is more an environment than an institution.
-It is built on few main principles
+It is built on a few main principles:

-- The Academy reflects the strategy and values of HB Reavis - The Academy promotes ownership and an accountability mindset - The Academy is based on a mutual relationship I take care of the company <-> the company takes care of me - We invest where matters, development activities by the Academy bring added value, both to the participant and the company
+- The Academy reflects the strategy and values of HB Reavis - The Academy promotes ownership and an accountability mindset - The Academy is based on a mutual relationship I take care of the company <-> the company takes care of me - We invest where matters.
+Development activities by the Academy bring added value, both to the participant and the company

-In 2019 we targeted our effort into few areas.
-First, we wanted to bring platform (training request app) to allow friendly usage and help to follow key rules such right budget allocation that supports strategic activities, development aligned with personal development plan agreed in PLP.
+In 2019, we targeted our effort in a few areas.
+First, we wanted to provide a platform (training request app) to allow friendly usage and help people to follow key rules such the right budget allocation that supports strategic activities and development aligned with the agreed personal development plan in the PLP.
 As we believe development should be based on data, Power BI reporting was launched.

 At the same time, we focused very intensively on the development of our leadership capabilities.
-We organized series of Leadership workshops, trainings for B-2 level and prepared B-1 level competency model, assessment and development plan as well as proper succession planning.
+We organised a series of leadership workshops, training sessions for the B-2 level and prepared a B-1 level competency model, made an assessment and development plan as well as proper succession planning.

-We as well focused on talent group identification and targeted people development via competency models, talent identification, identification of the development priority and appropriate tool and setting personal development plans.
+We also focused on talent group identification and targeted people development via competency models, talent identification, the identification of development priorities and appropriate tools as well as setting personal development plans.

-As we are getting many new people onboard, we strongly believe well setup and organised Onboarding & integration of the newcomers is a key to allow them to become successful and contributing team member in short time.
+As we continue to have many new people to onboard, we strongly believe a well set up and organised onboarding & integration process for newcomers is key to allowing them to become successful and contributing team members in a short time.